Transforming Landscapes

 For the fifth anniversary of this research we are working with the original authors to analyse the Toads on Roads data for the subsequent 5 years to see what has happened to the population trends.

-We are also working with the UK Centre for Ecology and Hydrology on their project to model the best locations and size of woodlands for different species.
-We will be focusing on the models for Common Toads and other amphibians.
-The researchers will be using data collected from Toad Patrol Managers to inform the model.
+We also worked with the UK Centre for Ecology and Hydrology on their project to model the best locations and size of woodlands for different species.
+We supported the development of the model for Common Toads which used data collected from Toad Patrol Managers to inform the model.
+The final publication of this work can be found here.

 Effectiveness of under-road mitigation tunnels for amphibians and reptiles